 - If the event is advertised outside of the campus community

-- If the event is a fundraiser – significant cash being collected at the door
+- If the event is a fundraiser or if significant amounts of cash are being collected at the door

-*** There is a 4 hour minimum for security officers, so organizations must pay officers for a minimum of 4 hours regardless of the length of their event. ***
+The number of officers and costs for security will be determined by the Security office.
+There is a 4 hour minimum for security officers.
+Therefore organizations must pay officers for a minimum of 4 hours regardless of the length of their event.

-- Officers will react to visible problems to protect the safety of the community
+- To protect the safety of the community

 It is the responsibility of the host organization to secure the appropriate security in advance of the event.
-Security request forms require 10 business days to process.
+Security request forms are due 14 calendar days to the event..
 Events will not be allowed to take place if security is needed but not secured.
 Organization leaders are responsible for confirming that Security will be present, and for finalizing any arrangements at least 5 days prior to the event.
 Events where such provisions are not finalized 5 days prior to the event may be cancelled.

 Media services may be needed for events that require equipment or assistance with media components beyond what Campus Activities and Operations provides.

-You may contact Media Services at 651.696.6377, it is also advisable to speak with the Campus Activities and Operations staff regarding these needs.
+You may contact Media Services at email@example.com or (651)-696-6377, it is also advisable to speak with the Campus Activities and Operations staff regarding these needs.

 Macalester College Emergency Medical Service (MCEMS)